Do You Need A Bed Frame For Your Mattress?

 Mattress Support

 The thing about mattresses is that they tend to sag and warp over time.
 That means your body won’t always get the support it needs for pain-free sleep.
-However, a high-quality bed frame can accommodate a bit of flex as you toss and turn in bed, alleviating the backaches and body pain associated with substandard support.
+However, a high-quality bed frame can accommodate a bit of flex as you toss and turn in bed, alleviating the back pain and morning aches commonly associated with substandard support.

-As a bonus, bed frames also prevent your mattress from getting damaged and scratched up, which can sometimes void its warranty.
-A proper foundation can support your back and your wallet.
+As a bonus, bed frames also prevent your mattress from getting damaged and scuffed up, which can sometimes void its warranty.
+In the long run, a proper bed foundation is an investment that can support your back and your budget.
+Check out our guide to finding the right bed foundation if you need help choosing one for your purposes.

 Storage Space

-Some bed frames come with built-in drawers and storage, which can be a welcome addition to homes of all sizes.
-You can toss sheets, pillows, or even clothes into the little compartment to make up for all the space your frame takes up.
+Some bed bases come with built-in drawers and storage boxes, which can be a welcome addition to homes of all sizes.
+You can toss sheets, pillows, or even shoes into a mattress base’s various compartments.

 Temperature Control

-Ventilation is key when staying cool overnight, but sleeping on a mattress on the floor offers basically none.
+Ventilation is key to staying cool overnight, but sleeping on a mattress on the floor greatly reduces ventilation.
 Most people run hotter when they hit the hay, which means they’ll be sweating and transferring their body heat to their mattresses.
+This lack of ventilation becomes an even bigger concern if your mattress is made with materials that trap body heat, such as memory foam mattresses.

 Aesthetics

-Having a beautiful home is paramount for many people, and bed frames can make any bedroom go from drab to fab in a few seconds.
-Crafty folks can decorate even the most plain-looking bed frames with fairy lights and ribbons, while others choose sleek wooden foundations to complement their earthy aesthetic.
+Having a beautiful bedroom is important, and bed frames can make any bedroom go from drab to fab in a few seconds.
+Crafty folks can decorate even the most plain-looking bed headboard and footboard with fairy lights and ribbons, while others choose sleek wooden foundations with rails to complement their modern aesthetic.

 Is Having No Bed Frame Bad?